WHO ARE WE

 Najdeh strives to combat the negative repercussions of a patriarchal society.
-It considers that civil activism for a more modern secular democratic society is the essential key to real democracy, social justice, and equity among the vulnerable, especially among men and women.
+It considers that civil activism for a more modern, secular, democratic society is the essential key to real democracy, social justice, and equality among the vulnerable, especially among men and women.

-Najdeh advocate for Gender equality that entails equal rights for women and men, girls and boys, as well as the same visibility, empowerment, responsibility and participation in all spheres of public and private life.
-It also implies equal distribution of resources, equal access to those for women and men.
+Najdeh advocates for gender equality that entails equal rights for women and men, girls and boys, as well as the same visibility, empowerment, responsibility and participation in all spheres of public and private life, providing equal distribution of resources, and equal access to opportunities for both women and men.